dukesway/glassfish/README.md

-GlassFish Server
+Eclipse GlassFish
 =================

-GlassFish is the reference implementation of Java EE.
+Eclipse GlassFish is a compatible implementation of Jakarta EE.

 Building
 --------